 To change the context is to change the truth

-It is important to realize that, to understand the scriptures, we have to study them with appropriate context.
+It is important to realize that, to understand the scriptures, we have to study them with an appropriate context.
 Why is context important?
-Because, changing context can change the perception of true nature of an event.
-Thus, it can profoundly effect the understanding of the history and the meaning of the scriptures.
-The Quranic revelations in regards to war and wartime violence demonstrates the need to read the Quran with proper context.
+Because changing context can change the perception of the true nature of an event, affecting the understanding of the history and the meaning of the scriptures.
+The Quranic revelations regarding war and wartime violence demonstrate the need to read the Quran with proper context.

-As a result, severe backlash was directed towards prophet Muhammad (Peace be upon him) and his followers.
-Prophet Muhammad (Peace be upon him) and the small group of followers had to be always on guard to defend themselves against unrelenting attacks from polytheists.
+As a result, a severe backlash was directed towards the prophet Muhammad (Peace be upon him) and his followers.
+Prophet Muhammad (Peace be upon him) and the small group of followers had to be always on guard to defend themselves against polytheists’ unrelenting attacks.
 They were persecuted, tortured, starved, and finally uprooted from their motherland Makkah.
-Not only that pagans killed some of the new Muslims, they also forced many others to migrate to Ethiopia or to flee to Medina. https://qpeace.net/?p=1823
+Not only that, pagans killed some of the new Muslims; they also forced many others to migrate to Ethiopia or flee to Medina. https://qpeace.net/?p=1823